pudozi/exercises/tcpl/ch1/README.md

 Write a program to remove all comments from a C program.
 Don't forget to handle quoted strings and character constants properly.
 C comments do not nest.

+## Exercise 1.24

+Write a program to check a C program for rudimentary syntax errors like unbalanced parentheses, brackets, and braces.
+Don't forget about quotes, both single and double, escape sequences, and comments.